AatmaRama/livingyagnesh/README.md

 - 👋 Hi, I’m Yagneshwar
 - 👀 I’m interested in ...
 Games, AI/ML, Software Engineering etc.
 - 🌱 I’m currently learning ...
-Python
+Java
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... livingyagnesh04@gmail.com

 <!---
 AatmaRama/AatmaRama is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.